 Speaking up for individuals on the spectrum . . .

 On a national level, GRASP speaks up to make sure the views of adults and teens on the autism spectrum are represented in the media and in public policy.
-On the local level, GRASP advocates for the needs of individuals in crisis.
+On the local level, GRASP advocates for the needs of individuals in order to increase their level of independence, social community, quality of support systems, and personal understanding.

 A network of support . . .

 Through a network of regional peer-run support groups and online discussion groups, GRASP helps adults and teens across the country.
-GRASP also offers support to family members and clinicians, through an online discussion group.
+GRASP also offers support to family members and clinicians, through in-person and online discussion groups.
+In addition, we provide programs specific to increasing socialization, daily living skills, employment, and self-advocacy.

 Reaching students in need . . .

-GRASP’s in-school programs offer schools a simple yet highly effective way to help students on the autism spectrum learn advocacy skills, social ability, and gain self-esteem.
+GRASP’s in-school programs offer schools a highly effective way to help students on the autism spectrum learn advocacy skills, social ability, and gain self-esteem.

 Educating the larger community . . .